Judas and the Black Messiah

-Released in the midst of the COVID-19 pandemic, the film grossed $7 million worldwide against a budget of $26 million.

 Plot

-In 1968, 19-year-old petty criminal William O'Neal is arrested in Chicago after attempting to steal a car while posing as a federal officer.
-He is approached by FBI Special Agent Roy Mitchell, who offers to have O'Neal's charges dropped if he works undercover for the bureau.
-O'Neal is assigned to infiltrate the Illinois chapter of the Black Panther Party (BPP) and its leader, Fred Hampton.
+In 1968, 19-year-old petty criminal William O'Neal is arrested in Chicago after attempting to steal a car by posing as a federal officer.
+He is approached by FBI Special Agent Roy Mitchell, who offers to have O'Neal's charges dropped if he works undercover for the Bureau.
+O'Neal is assigned to infiltrate the Illinois chapter of the Black Panther Party (BPP) and obtain information on its leader, Fred Hampton.

 O'Neal begins to grow close to Hampton, who works to form alliances with rival gangs and militia bands while extending community outreach through the BPP's Free Breakfast for Children Program.
-Hampton's persuasive oratory skills eventually help to form the multiracial Rainbow Coalition along with the Young Lords and Young Patriots Organization.
+Hampton's persuasive oratory eventually helps to form the multiracial Rainbow Coalition along with the Young Lords and Young Patriots Organization.
 Hampton also falls in love with Deborah Johnson, a fellow BPP member.
-O'Neal begins to relay intel to Mitchell, who in return compensates him with money.
+O'Neal begins to relay intelligence to Mitchell, who in return pays him.

-After Hampton is arrested and imprisoned for allegedly stealing $71 worth of ice cream bars, O'Neal begins to rise through the ranks and is promoted to security captain.
-When a shootout between the Chicago Police and the BPP occurs at the chapter office, O'Neal sneaks out as the police bomb the office.
-Outraged that he could have been killed himself, O'Neal attempts to quit being an informant but Mitchell refuses.
+After Hampton is imprisoned for allegedly stealing $71 worth of ice cream bars, O'Neal begins to rise through the ranks and is promoted to security captain.
+When a shootout between the Chicago Police and the BPP occurs at the chapter office, O'Neal sneaks out as the police firebomb the office.
+Outraged that he could have been killed, O'Neal attempts to quit being an informant, but Mitchell refuses, threatening him with the original charges.

-Three months later, Hampton is released from prison while appealing his charges and he reunites with Deborah, now pregnant with his child.
+Three months later, Hampton is released from prison while appealing his charges and reunites with Deborah, now pregnant with his child.
 BPP member Jimmy Palmer, who was hospitalized with non-life-threatening injuries after being shot by a police officer, dies unexpectedly while being transferred to another hospital.
 Assuming police have murdered Jimmy, fellow member Jake Winters engages in a shootout with police, killing several officers before being gunned down himself.